CEDA: Rifts and civil war

 CEDA played no official role in the military uprising that sparked the Spanish Civil War.
 However, some of the party's leaders, such as Gil Robles, were aware of the conspiracy in the army and tried to moderate it.
 Gil Robles met with Manuel Fal Conde, and offered CEDA's support to the uprising if the rebels were to agree to hand power over to a civilian government as soon as control was established.
 However, the conspirators rejected this condition.
-On the eve of the civil war, the CEDA as a whole persisted in legalism and opposition to overthrowing the republic.
-Historian Samuel M. Pierce wrote that "there is little evidence of widespread support for the conspiracy among local cedistas".

-Once the civil war started, Gil Robles appealed to the party members to "not take part in possible organizations of repression".
+According to one historian, on the eve of the civil war, the CEDA as a whole persisted in legalism and opposition to overthrowing the republic and that "there is little evidence of widespread support for the conspiracy among local cedistas".
+Gil Robles appealed to the party members to "not take part in possible organizations of repression".
+However historian Paul Preston states that in fact CEDA members were prominent in the repression.
+In addition, "Gil Robles instructed regional party leaders that, on the outbreak of the rising, all party members were to join the military immediately, party organizations were to offer full collaboration, youth sections were to join the army..."

+As an organization, the CEDA played no official role in the uprising, but Gil Robles’s actions defy simple categorization.
+After giving Mola money, Gil Robles met with Fal Conde, the national leader of the Traditionalist Commune, who had relations with the conspirators.
+In their meeting, Gil Robles offered the CEDA’s aid to the uprising if the rebels agreed to hand power over to a civilian government as soon as they had control.

 CEDA became the target of attack in some Republican-controlled zones, with many party members, such as Dimas de Madariaga, being killed by Republican militias.
 Others sought refuge in foreign embassies, such as Francisco Casares.
-Other CEDA members came to believe that CEDA had become relevant and joined the rebels - this course of action was taken by Franco's co-brother-in-law Ramón Serrano Suñer, who ended up becoming chief of the political junta of the FET y de las JONS.
+Other CEDA members came to believe that CEDA had become irrelevant and joined the rebels - this course of action was taken by Franco's co-brother-in-law Ramón Serrano Suñer, who ended up becoming chief of the political junta of the FET y de las JONS.
 In the course of the civil war, the Communist Party of Spain took over the party's headquarters in Madrid and destroyed its archives.